 SHE A CHINESE

 As a mainland Chinese filmmaker, I feel world cinema needs to move away from its focus on specific cultural identities; to go further, to do something broader and wilder.
 My ambition was to make a film that challenges the traditional Chinese cinema style, to cross over cultural borders, with a fresh artistic language and a personal voice.
-I also wanted to make a film with a strong attitude coming from the younger generation in modern China, speaking about the contemporary issues among young people in a globalized world.
+I also wanted to make a film with a strong attitude coming from the younger generation in modern China, speaking about ontological anxiety among young people in a globalized world.

 She, A Chinese - Mei is an enigmatic character.
 You, as a member of the audience, try to read her, to follow her, to understand her decisions on her life.
 Maybe you fail to understand her - perhaps she upsets you.
 Maybe you don’t agree with her and are confused by her, but still, you'll be strongly attracted by her, and after you leave the cinema, you will have to examine your own familiar world with new eyes.